NY Fed increases counterparty limit on reverse repo test

-NEW YORK (Reuters) - The New York Federal Reserve said on Tuesday it would increase the limit for each counterparty in its reverse repurchase agreement facility to $7 billion per firm, from $5 billion, effective on Wednesday.
+NEW YORK, March 4 (Reuters) - The New York Federal Reserve said on Tuesday it would increase the limit for each counterparty in its reverse repurchase agreement facility to $7 billion per firm, from $5 billion, effective on Wednesday.

 The Fed has been testing the reverse repo facility since September as a way to help control short-term interest rates, and has seen strong demand from money market funds and other bidders.